When opposed to term life insurance, permanent insurance offers various advantages, including lifelong coverage and cash value.

 A non-forfeiture clause is included in most permanent life policies and gives the policyholder three options to access their cash value.

 1. Cash Surrender Value

 If the policyholder chooses this payout option, the insurance provider will pay the cash value minus surrender charges.
 At that point, the coverage will end and the policy cannot be reinstated.

 With this option, the policyholder can use the cash value to buy a replacement term life insurance policy.
-The death benefit of the new policy will be same as that of the original policy.
+The guaranteed death benefit of the new policy will be same as the death benefit of the original policy.
 How long the new policy will last depends on the following factors: